Ilya-Meer/Ilya-Meer/content/blog/building-an-inline-comment-parser/index.md

 }));
 ```

-In the above code, `identiferName` is a parser that looks for what we've decided are all valid characters inside of an identifier name.
+In the above code, `identifierName` is a parser that looks for what we've decided are all valid characters inside of an identifier name.

 The `varDeclaration` parser will attempt to parse a string consisting of: